-Here are just a few benefits of coconut water.
+Here are just a few ways coconut water is good for you.

 Coconut water is clear and has a sweet rich taste that’s much more satisfying than many other drinks.

 But what really makes coconut water far superior is that it contains: natural sugars, vitamins, minerals, electrolytes, amino acids, phytohormones, and enzymes.

 When a coconut is ready for consumption, it’s about five to seven months old; younger nuts tend to be bitter.

 Coconut water is touted as slowing the aging process, improving circulation, boosting the immune system, and helping reduce the risk of diseases such as cancer, heart disease and stroke.

 The juice of the coconut–don’t mix this up with the meat of the coconut which is also delicious although more fatty and like a sweet dessert–is a refreshing, thirst-quencher.
 There’s a Thai dessert which uses coconut milk, sticky rice and mangos–it’s out of this world!
 I’ll share the recipe with you in a future post; leave me a comment to let me know there’s an interest.

 There are so many more benefits of coconut water.
 For instance, it’s a good source of B-complex vitamins which include niacin, thiamin, riboflavin, pyridoxine, and folates.
 Your body can’t make these vitamins.
 So, for vegans, the B-complex vitamins (mainly B12) must be supplemented since they’re not being consumed through dietary meat or meat-by products.

 Coconut water improves digestion due to its bioactive enzymes.
 It contains electrolytes sodium, potassium, magnesium, phosphate, and calcium which can help you when you’re suffering from diarrhea.